The Menendez Murders: Abuse, Greed, and the American Justice System

 Millionaire Orphans: A Spree of Suspicion

-The table below details some of the notable expenditures made by the brothers in the months following the murders.
+The table below details notable expenditures by the brothers in the months following the murders.

 Table 3: The Post-Murder Spending Spree